glsorre/micro_frontends/readme.md

 ### Run

-To serve the project at `http://localhost:4000` follow the following procedure
+To serve the project at `http://localhost:4000` follow the following procedure:
 ```bash
 yarn serve #in the repo root folder
 ```